TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 10/Matthew 10.34.md

 ---

-Think not that I came to send peace on the earth: I came not to send peace, but a sword.
+"Don't think that I came to send peace on the earth.
+I didn't come to send peace, but a sword.